 Nicole SaundersSenior Consultant

-Nicole has a Masters degree in Human Factors and Safety Assessment, and is experienced in developing and reviewing Bowties, and promoting and assessing a positive safety culture.
+She has Masters degrees in Human Factors & Safety Assessment and Aerospace Systems, and is experienced in developing and reviewing Bowties, conducting and reviewing accident and incident investigations, and promoting and assessing a positive safety culture.

 Sandy IngamellsSenior Consultant